 One big difference from the classic 4-day Inca Trail is that there are fewer stone steps.
 This makes the hike easier on your knees and more accessible for most people.

-Why It Feels Easier Than Other Treks
+Why It feels easier than Other Treks

 One big advantage of the short Inca Trail is that it is at a lower altitude than many other popular hikes in Peru.